 - CPAG’s legitimate interests: please see below for more information.

 Personal data may be legally collected and used if it is necessary for a legitimate interest of the organisation using the data, if its use is fair and does not adversely impact the rights of the individual concerned.
 When we use your personal information, we will always consider if it is fair and balanced to do so, and if it is within your reasonable expectations.
 We will balance your rights and our legitimate interests to ensure that we use your personal information in ways that are not unduly intrusive or unfair.
 Our legitimate interests include:

 - charity governance: including delivery of our charitable purposes, statutory and financial reporting and other regulatory compliance purposes;

-- administration and operational management: including responding to solicited enquiries, providing information and services, research, events management, administrating recruitment processes for staff, volunteers and freelancers; and
+- administration and operational management: including responding to solicited enquiries, providing information and services, research, crediting authors and including biographies in our publications including the Welfare Benefits and Tax Credits Handbook, events management, administrating recruitment processes for staff, volunteers and freelancers; and

 - fundraising and campaigning: including administering campaigns and donations, and sending direct marketing by post (and in some cases making marketing calls), sending thank you letters, analysis, targeting and segmentation to develop communication strategies, and maintaining communication suppressions (which we use to avoid sending materials to those who don’t want them).

 If you would like more information on our uses of legitimate interests, or to change our use of your personal data in this manner, please get in touch with us using the details in the ‘Contact us’ section below.